This post first appeared in 2009 but the mistakes are still very widespread, so here it is again with a light dusting of updates.

 4. I like/hate the design – and so must everyone else

 I’ve seen feedback from people who hate even the most highly appreciated sites and from people who love sites the vast majority think are unutterably ugly.
-Preferences vary hugely, so don’t ignore your own views – but neither think that you can make a robust judgement based on just your own views.
+Preferences vary hugely, so don’t ignore your own views – but neither think that you can make a robust judgement based on just your own views (though see Jennie Rigg’s wise comment below on the original version of this post).

 6. There is no need to talk